Tri-Cities Outdoor Living

 Most Tri-Cities trail guides are written for visitors.
 This one is written for the family that's going to live ten minutes from the trailhead.

-What I tell my families: the Crunch is underrated as a community anchor.
-Pinecone Burke is the best wilderness hike in the area, but it's a big ask for families with young kids.
-Rocky Point is the waterfront walk I recommend for strollers.
-Diez Vistas earns its reputation — it's not a first hike.
-These aren't preferences.
-They're patterns I've watched play out with a lot of buyers, a lot of times.
+When I'm walking a buyer family through a neighbourhood, the trail conversation comes up early.
+The pattern is simple: the trails you use are the ones within ten minutes of your front door.
+Anything farther becomes a "someday" plan.
+So the Crunch is underrated as a community anchor; Pinecone Burke is the best wilderness hike in the area but a big ask with young kids; Rocky Point is the stroller route I recommend in Port Moody; Diez Vistas earns its reputation but it isn't a first hike.
+These aren't preferences — they're patterns I've watched play out with a lot of buyers, a lot of times.

 Also read Brewers Row — Port Moody Belcarra walks Book a Strategy Call with Craig Coquitlam real estate guide